iqbalmdkaify/DLBCSPJWD01_Phase_2/README.md

 # DLBCSPJWD01 - Phase 2 Web Development Project
 This is the Phase 2 codebase for the course module **DLBCSPJWD01**.
 It includes both client-side and server-side directories, allowing you to run a full-stack web application.
+Please note that Node is required to run this project.

 ## Author
 [@iqbalmdkaify](https://github.com/iqbalmdkaify) Mohammad Kaify Iqbal